 Ron Plain and Scott Brown

-Friday morning's pork cutout value based on mandatory price reporting was $87.48/cwt FOB plants, down $2.04 from the week before, but up $2.33 from a year ago.
-This morning's hog prices averaged 89.7% of the cutout value.
+Friday morning's pork cutout value was $80.98/cwt FOB the slaughter plants.
+That is up 39 cents from the week before and up $12.13 from a year ago.
+This morning's national negotiated hog carcass price is 63.4% of the cutout value.

 [ AgEBB ] -